-- 1. Prehistory of the Gene Within the History of Genetics
+- 1. A History of the Gene Within the History of Genetics

 - 2. Philosophical Accounts of Scientific Change in Genetics

 - Academic Tools